Table of Contents Show

 A divorced mother employs a charming old man to impersonate Santa Claus.
 However, she is taken aback by his claim to be the real Santa.
 When his sanity is called into doubt, he goes through a trial where he is defended by a lawyer who claims that he is not insane.

 Miracle on 34th Street will never be replaced by another film.
 However, it has been given a modern makeover.
 A beautiful and warm-hearted film that keeps authentic to the original story’s spirit and gives an alternate perspective.
-However, we recommend that you watch both of these good Thanksgiving movies.

 6. Planes, Trains, and Automobiles